 We have included each of the following preferred securities issued by our overseas special purpose companies as Tier 1 capital for the purposes of our consolidated capital adequacy ratios.
+The preferred securities issued by Mizuho Capital Investment (EUR) 1 Limited were redeemed in full on June 30, 2011.

-Preferred securities issued by SPCs of Mizuho Financial Group described below are referred to as the "MPC1 Preferred Securities.")
+Preferred securities issued by SPCs of Mizuho Financial Group